-Spices are important and inseparable part of our food, it adds taste and flavor to the food and is used from ancient time.
+Spices are an important and inseparable part of our food and are used since ancient times.
 The main function of spices is to add flavor, color and a good attractive texture and preservative to the food.
+Cumin health benefits are due to rich presence of carbohydrates, fiber, lipids, minerals like calcium, iron, potassium, vitamin C, B12, B-6 and folates as per National nutrient database for standard reference release (1).

 Cumin scientifically known as Cuminum cyminum is one of the important culinary spice used from middle age because of its huge aromatic and medicinal properties.
 Cumin is a flowering herbaceous plant originate in the east Mediterranean to East India.